ericbulloch/kwmd/concepts/artificial_intelligence.md

 As I have learned more and more about cyber security, I have come to realize the parts that I need to improve on.
 For example, I feel that I could be better at privilege escalation in Linux systems.
 This is something that I normally practice near the end of a capture the flag box in TryHackMe.
 So normally I have to compromise a web application and get a foothold on a server with remote code execution or a reverse shell.
 That can take a fair amount of time.
 I wanted to practice Linux privilege escalation without having to get to remote code execution or a reverse shell on a machine before I started.

 This is where AI came into play.
 I expained to AI that I wanted to learn about privilege escalation and I wanted it to provide me with clues.
 I would then look at the clues and say what I think the next step is to obtain privilege escalation.
 AI would then look at my response and analyze both my answer and the logic I gave for going in that direction.
+AI would then provide feedback to let me know if I was on the right track, if I had the correct analysis or if I was way off.
+It provides feedback about what other kinds of things to look for and where I can improve.

 ## What I Don't Use It For